jesusch10/perturbseq_analysis/README.md

 result_df = pseq.compute_fdr(result_df, permuted_df)
 # both arguments are dataframes obtained from compare_groups() function
 ```
 It returns the same dataframe with new columns about FDR.
+All plots are saved in `./results/`.

 ### Hierarchical dendogram and clustering:
 Based on Pearson scores and visual inspection (changing the threshold), respectively.